 Tesa Burns, Archivist

 Tesa has served The M.S.
-Hershey Foundation since 2015 and began working as Hershey Community Archives’ Assistant in 2017.
-She provides general reference services, supports the activities of the Archivist and the Director, and manages the Archives’ social media.
-Tesa earned her B.A. in Archaeology from Dickinson College in 2015 and is currently working on her M.A. in American Studies with concentrations in Public Heritage and Gender Studies at Penn State Harrisburg.
+Hershey Foundation since 2015 and became part of the Hershey Community Archives team in 2017.
+She provides general reference services, works with the Senior Archivist on acquiring, arranging, describing, and preserving HCA's archival collections, assists with research and special projects, and manages the Archives’ social media.
+Ms. Burns earned her B.A. in Archaeology from Dickinson College in 2015, M.A. in American Studies from Penn State Harrisburg in 2019, and Graduate Certificate in Archival Studies from Louisiana State University in 2020.
 She has worked in the museum field since 2010 and, in 2017, found her passion for archives.

 Born and raised on Long Island, New York, Ms. Whitenack served the Hershey Community Archives for nearly 35 years.
 In 1990, she became Archivist and Director of the Archives.
 In that capacity she was responsible for managing an active archives serving the corporate and local community in Hershey.
 She is past-president of Oral History in the Mid-Atlantic Region (OHMAR), and is a frequent presenter at regional and national archival organizations.
 She is the 2012 recipient of OHMAR’s prestigious Forrest Pogue Award, which recognizes significant contributions to the field of oral history.
 She is co-author of “Images of America: Hershey”, a pictorial history of the community, published in 2000 by Arcadia Publishing, the author of Images of America: Hersheypark, 2006, and co-author of “Hershey Gardens,” 2017.
 Ms. Whitenack received her B.A. degree in history from Wittenberg University, Springfield, Ohio and her M.A. degree in American History with Certification in Museum Studies from the University of Delaware.
 She lives in Hershey with her family.